Skip to main content

 The nurse practitioner role is growing exponentially, as is the need for dedicated professionals who want to advance from RN to nurse practitioner.

-Those interested in transitioning from RN to nurse practitioner enjoy a wide range of benefits including high job satisfaction, more career autonomy, and a bright career outlook.
+Those interested in transitioning from RN to nurse practitioner enjoy a wide range of benefits including high job satisfaction, more career autonomy and a bright career outlook.
+In fact, the U.S. News & World Report recently ranked nurse practitioner as the No. 1 overall job and the No. 1 science, technology, engineering and mathematics (STEM) job on its overall 100 Best Jobs of 2024 list.

 Career Growth and Opportunities